noec764/erpnext/docs/dooks/buying/supplier-scorecard.md

 A Supplier Scorecard is manually created for each supplier.

-In Dooks, you can create a supplier scorecard by going to:
+In Dokie, you can create a supplier scorecard by going to:

 > Buying > Documents > Supplier Scorecard > New Supplier Scorecard